Benedicta-107/campaign_analysis/README.md

 	4. Visualization: Created bar and line charts showing revenue and trends.
 	5. Scoring: Ranked campaigns using profitability and risk scores.

-Google Ads achieved the highest margin and customer volume despite not having the top revenue — making it the most profitable and efficient campaign.
+Google Ads achieved the highest margin and customer volume despite not having the top revenue, making it the most profitable and efficient campaign.

 Key Insights
 	•	Google Ads is the best-performing campaign with the highest score and zero fraud rate.
 	•	Meta Ads and YouTube bring fair traffic but at higher costs and lower margins.
-	•	Focused budget allocation to Google Ads will maximize ROI and sustain company’s growth.
+	•	Focused budget allocation to Google Ads will maximize ROI and sustain the company’s growth.

 Recommendations
 	•	Continue with Google Ads as the main campaign.
 	•	Track AOV, conversion rates, and CPA weekly.
 	•	Run A/B tests on creatives and landing pages to boost conversion.
-	•	Maintain fraud detection monitoring, even if current fraud rate is 0%.
+	•	Maintain fraud detection monitoring, even if the current fraud rate is 0%.

 Visual Outputs
 	1. Revenue by Campaign — Bar Chart
 	2. Weekly Revenue Trends — Line Chart
 	3. Profit Margin % by Campaign

-Acknowledgement

 It demonstrates data cleaning, KPI analysis, visualization, and business recommendation skills.